Australia to buy eight Boeing Poseidon spy planes for $3.6 billion

 This would also provide surveillance compatibility with the U.S. Navy, which plans to buy 68 Tritons when they enter service in late 2017.

-The P-8A is based on Boeing's 737-800 fuselage, structurally modified to include a maritime surveillence radar and electronic intelligence equipment as well as a bomb bay, under wing and under fuselage for weapons.
+The P-8A is based on Boeing's 737-800 fuselage, structurally modified to include a maritime surveillance radar and electronic intelligence equipment as well as a bomb bay, under wing and under fuselage for weapons.

 India has ordered 12 P-8I Neptune aircraft, a variant of the Poseidon and has options for four more that it plans to exercise once the first batch have been delivered next year.